PamyAnnPatrick/AppleStopWebApp/README.md

 # AppleStop
 A simple Web application using HTML5 and CSS3.

-# To open run the project
+# How to run the project

 You can either run manually in your desktop by the following steps